mofas/apply-algo/HW4.md

 #### 12. Given n integers, and a query integer k, we want to computer how many integers among the n integers are greater than k.
 Assuming we maintain a binary search tree (BST) of the n integers (so that they can be inserted/deleted, etc), we want to solve the above problem in O(h) time, where h is the height of the BST, and for a balanced BST, h=O(log n).
 Devise an algorithm in O(h) based on the BST of the n integers.
 You may modify the BST data structure to incorporate additional auxiliary information.

-We just need to maintain the number of children in each node.
+We need to maintain extra info: the number of children in each node.

 The insert and delete operations are still the same as BST.
 The only difference is that, we need to update the children count upward to the root.